TinaGrigorova/baby_growth/README.md

 # BABY'S GROWTH

 * Baby's Growth page is dedicated to support new mums with loads of questions about their little one.
-Starting from birth to six monts.
-Covering different topics, giving examples, and ending with feedback part so the readers can sumbit their opinion, which could be request even  just for additional information to be added, or simply giving a review for the page.
+Starting from birth to six months.
+Covering different topics, giving examples, and ending with feedback part so the readers can submit their opinion, which could be request even just for additional information to be added, or simply giving a review for the page.

 <img width="1075" alt="responsiveness" src="assets/Images/images-readme/responsiveness.png">